 Vacuum your exhaust connection and hose

-- Remove hose from unit Squeeze the two ends of the ring clamp together and pull the clamp and the hose away from your Glowforge to remove them.
+- Remove hose from printer.
+Squeeze the two ends of the ring clamp together and pull the clamp and the hose away from your Glowforge to remove them.

-- Vacuum Exhaust Connections Use a vacuum to remove dust and debris from your Glowforge unit’s exhaust connection as well as from your outdoor exhaust vent.
+- Vacuum Exhaust Connections Use a vacuum to remove dust and debris from your Glowforge printer's exhaust connection as well as from your outdoor exhaust vent.

 - Vacuum or Replace Hose Replace your hose, or use a vacuum to remove dust and debris from the hose.
 The exhaust is a standard 4" exhaust vent, similar to what one would use with a clothes dryer.
 You can see it here.